 We explore the latest issue of the Wilson Center’s flagship publication, the Wilson Quarterly with the help of its editor, Steve Lagerfeld and contributors Joshua Kucera and Steve McDonald.
 Also Robert Litwak discusses nuclear proliferation threats to United States and global security.

-Marc Sommers is a fellow with the Wilson Centers Africa Program.
+Marc Sommers is a former fellow with the Wilson Centers Africa Program.
 He's also affiliated with the African Study Center at Boston University.
-Mame Khady Diouf is a Program Associate with the Wilson Center Africa Program.
+Mame Khady Diouf is former Program Associate with the Wilson Center Africa Program.

 Geoff Dabelko, Director, Environmental Change and Security Program at the Woodrow Wilson Center, Michael MacCracken of the Climate Institute, and John Broder of the New York Times